Ways to host single page application (SPA) and Static Site for FREE

 firebase init

-will create firebase.json file for your project which will have necessary config like public directory, routes, 404s etc. More info at https://firebase.google.com/docs/hosting/url-redirects-rewrites.
+Firebase init will create a firebase.json file for your project, which will have the necessary config like public directory, routes, 404s etc. More info at https://firebase.google.com/docs/hosting/url-redirects-rewrites.

 firebase deploy

-When you run Firebase CLI tool for first time on your system, you will be asked to login; as that process finishes, you can choose the project on which you wanna publish the project and you are done.
+When you run the Firebase CLI tool for the first time on your system, you will be asked to log in; as that process finishes, you can choose the project on which you want to publish the project, and you are done.

 You can also connect your custom domain for your firebase hosting project.
 Read about it here: https://firebase.google.com/docs/hosting/custom-domain